-There are no laws in the UAE specifically addressing the issue of waiver of sovereign immunity.
-The UAE Courts may consider a variety of factors, including public policy issues, before accepting jurisdiction in a case involving a foreign sovereign government or government entity.
-Insofar as the Federal and local governments of the UAE are concerned, the Civil Procedures Law contains a prohibition on the seizure of "public property" belonging to the UAE Federal Government or the governments of any of the individual Emirates to satisfy a judgment debt.
+Article 41 of the UAE Constitution provides that every person shall have the right to submit complaints to the competent authorities including the judicial authorities.
+As such, no entities (government or otherwise) are immune from being sued in the UAE.
+However, there are specific procedures that may have to be followed to sue certain governmental entities.
+Insofar as the Federal and local governments of the UAE are concerned, the Code of Civil Procedures, Article 247 contains a prohibition on the seizure of "public property" belonging to the UAE Federal Government or the governments of any of the individual Emirates to satisfy a judgment debt.

-Some Emirates may also require written consent, and approval of the respective Emirate's Ruler's court or legal department are obtained prior to the filing of a claim against an Emirate's Ruler, government, or government entity.
+Some Emirates may also require the written consent and approval of the respective Emirate's Ruler's court or legal department be obtained prior to the filing of a claim against an Emirate's Ruler, government, or government entity.
 For example, in the Emirate of Dubai, the Dubai Government Lawsuits Law (Dubai Law No. 3 of 1996, as amended) requires the prior approval of the Ruler of Dubai before filing a lawsuit against the Ruler or a Dubai Government entity.
-Article 3bis explicitly states that no debt or financial obligation against the Ruler or the Government may be collected by means of detainment, public auction sale or possession by any other legal procedures of the properties and assets of the Ruler or of the Government, whether such debt or financial obligation has received a final and conclusive judgment or not.
+Article 3bis explicitly states that no debt or financial obligation against the Ruler or the Government may be collected by means of detainment, public auction sale or possession by any other legal procedures of the properties and assets of the Ruler or of the Government whether such debt or financial obligation has received a final and conclusive judgment or not.
 The requests for such approvals must be made to the Dubai Government's legal department.